DongChiMin/Pygame-Project/README.md

 ## ✨ Features
 - 🌾 **Plant, Harvest, and Trade:** Manage your farm and trade with local traders.
-- 🌦 **Dynamic Weather & Day-Night Cycle:** Experience the seasons and time progression in real-time.
+- 🌦 **Dynamic Weather & Day-Night Cycle:** Experience the time progression in real-time.
 - 🤝 **NPC Interactions:** Build relationships with neighbors and get help along the way.
-- 🛠 **Farm Management:** Chop wood, repair structures, and expand your farm.
-- 🎭 **Engaging Events:** Discover festivals, quests, and surprises in the lively town.

 ## 👥 Team Contributions
 - 🎨 **UI Handling & Design:** Creating intuitive and appealing user interfaces for smooth gameplay.
 - 🎵 **Sound & Game Logic Implementation:** Ensuring immersive soundscapes and core gameplay mechanics.
+(Sounds in Stardew Valley by Concerned Ape)
 - 🛒 **Shopping & Dialogue System Development:** Designing a seamless shopping experience and interactive dialogue system for engaging storytelling.

 ## 📂 Repository Purpose
-This repository serves as a central hub for storing game assets, scripts, and design files.
-Contributions focus on clean code, efficient resource management, and enhancing user experience.

 Enjoy the journey of growth and connection in **Sprout Land**! 🌱✨

 ## 📖 Screenshot demo: